ntdesmond/paste-and-search/README.md

 # Paste and Search

 This website is made to ease _reverse image searching_.
-It uses image hosting APIs to upload the pictures, and shows the links to search the uploaded image different search engines.
+It uses image hosting APIs to upload the pictures, and shows the links to search the uploaded image with different search engines.

 You can find the deployed version at <https://findimage.ga>.

 ## Features

-- Mainly, image uploading by pasting ones **from clipboard**
+- Mainly, image uploading by pasting them **from clipboard**
 - Image uploading from a file
 - Using preuploaded image from URL (available directly through a query parameter)
 - Switching between image hosting providers ([ImgBB](https://imgbb.com) and [imgur](https://imgur.com/))